scratch-css/scratch/README.md

 # Scratch framework
-Scratch is the CSS framework and methodology to build powerful web, mobile and TV applications with one codebase.
-It has powerful API which covers all sections app may need to use CSS, including colors, unit management, layout and typography sets, and responsive layout.
-This is a basic setting and methodology which makes your CSS clean and easy.
-Just follow it.
+Scratch is CSS framework and methodology to build web, mobile and TV applications with one code base.
+We have micro modular architecture, so you choose what you want to take.
+Using it means to follow some good practices, make everything configurable and easy to change.
+We have some tasty built-in features as well as some additional modules you may also want to use.

+By default, you can manage:
+ * Colors
+ * Units
+ * Responsive layout
+ * Typography set
+ * Gutters (or gaps)
+ * Writing directions
+ * Reset

+Based on Scratch, I made some more libraries, so you can also have:
+ * [Grid system](https://github.com/scratch-css/grid) - two types of grid system.
+ * [UI kit](https://github.com/scratch-css/ui) - rich library of UI components.
+ * [Helpers](https://github.com/scratch-css/helpers) - helper classes to use inline in HTML.

+You have them separated on `npm`, or you can use them [all together](https://github.com/scratch-css/all).

 --